English 1102 (2 Sections, Douglas College, David Lam campus)

 Readings in Literature and Culture: The Private Life of War

 What are the effects of wars (current and past), state-sanctioned torture, armaments build-ups, military aggression, on the private life, on the life of the body, on our personal and familial histories?
 What connections exist between the “theatre of war” and those who view it, if only at a distance?
 How do we write about “the private life of war”?
 How do soldiers reconcile their private lives with their public roles as warriors?
 This course will examine one novel, two non-fiction memoirs, and a poetry collection that explore these questions.
-We will also screen the film version of Jarhead, the film The Battle for Hadiltha, and a documentary (Following Antigone) on the use of forensic anthropology in the field of human rights.
+We will also screen the film version of Jarhead, the films The Battle for Hadiltha and Fugitive Pieces.

 - Anthony Swofford.
 Jarhead: A Marine’s Chronicle of the Gulf War and Other Battles.
 Scribner, 2003.
 ISBN: 0743244915